 Welcome to the LPC School Counseling Program

 During the 2020-2021 school year, I plan to use this mindset to be an extension of your family as our LPC Family works to provide your children with a safe, positive, and caring learning environment.
 As School Counselor of LPC, I have the pleasure of working with each and every student as well as their families.
-As I enter my tenth year working within the Hempfield School District, I want to take time to briefly explain what my role looks likes as school counselor as well as how I may be a “Lego Piece” to help support the overall foundation of your child’s social, emotional, and academic development while with us at the Landisville Primary Center.
-Please consider me as an extension of your family here at LPC!
+As I enter my eleventh year working within the Hempfield School District, I want to take time to briefly introduce myself as I serve as a member of our LPC Team to support your children’s social, emotional, and academic development.

 As LPC’s school counselor, my job involves a variety of duties that allows me to come into the lives of your children and create a positive relationship as well as supply them with tools to help them be happy, positive learners and friends to each other.
 My goals for this school year are simple yet complex:

 I am always happy and available to lend an ear to listen to parents and teachers, assisting in any way that I can.
 If you should ever have any questions or concerns, I would be happy to talk with you to offer information, ideas/support, or direct you to appropriate community resources.

-I would like to extend an invitation for you to contact me at any time.
-I can be reached through the main office at school (717-898-5519) or via email.
-If you would like to talk in person, I am always available to schedule appointments with flexibility to your own schedule.
-Please do not hesitate to contact me if you have any questions or concerns, I am here for you and your children anytime as an advocate and support and truly mean it when I say “I’ve Got Your Back!”
+I can be reached through the main office at school (717-898-5519) or via email (firstname.lastname@example.org).
+Please do not hesitate to contact me if you have any questions or concerns.
+I am here for you and your children anytime as an advocate and support and truly mean it when I say “I’ve Got Your Back!”

 Mr. Mike Resh M.Ed